open-cloud/xos/docs/use.md

   generate code for several elements required to control the system (including an API that serves the set of models that have been loaded into XOS).
-Service developers typically write one or more models to on-board their service.
+Service developers typically write one or more xproto models to on-board their service.
+Platform developers sometimes extend xosgenx to support new target elements.

 * **Synchronizer Framework:** XOS defines a [synchronization framework](dev/synchronizers.md)